Women in the cannabis industry: Leadership in product testing and consumer safety

 Another leader, Larisa Bolivar, has been a changemaker and advocate for consumer rights in cannabis.
 For two decades, she has been an advocate for social equity and justice as the executive director of the Cannabis Consumer Coalition whose activism has brought attention to patient and caregiver rights since the shift from legalizing medical marijuana to the rise of recreational marijuana.
 In a 2022 interview Bolivar was lauded for discovering the "first list of offending" growers in Colorado after "health officials started flagging commercial weed for dangerous pesticides in 2015."
 In the same interview, she called attention to gender inequities that appear to be linked to "wealthy white men" crowding out emergent markets with little concern for clean cannabis and hemp.
 "We still have a lot of messes to clean in Colorado cannabis and hemp," she said, "and right now social equity is a big one."

 Other early women advocates of clean cannabis and analytical testing have included Dr. Michelle Sexton, a naturopathic doctor and clinician specializing in botanical medicine and cannabinoid pharmacology as Chief Officer of Phytalab in Washington State, Bethany Sherman, owner of Eugene, Oregon's OG Analytical cannabis lab (forced out of her position due to racist behavior in 2017), and Camille Holiday.

 Sexton was a former research scientist at Bastyr University who later worked at the Center for Cannabis and Social Policy, a 501(c)(3) non-profit public charity founded in 2013.
 The Center is an advocate for a drug war-free world where "social control rather than public safety" is the priority.
 Sexton was the editor and technical advisor for the state of Washington's official guide for cannabis quality control.
 Discussing the obstacles in scientific marijuana research, Sexton's personal view was that obtaining funding was a far more significant barrier than gender discrimination for women in the field.

-While women have been able to get in on the ground floor as scientists and owners of testing labs despite hostilities towards woman, gender inequalities in obtaining funding is also an issue leading to supportive affinity groups such as the for-profit networking group Women Grow in Denver, Colorado founded in 2014 by Jane West.
+While women have been able to get in on the ground floor as scientists and owners of testing labs despite hostilities towards women, gender inequalities in obtaining funding is also an issue leading to supportive affinity groups such as the for-profit networking group Women Grow in Denver, Colorado founded in 2014 by Jane West.
 Women Grow welcomes "canna-curious" to cannabis professional women, as well as men.

 Women continue to play important roles in scientists, attorneys, business leaders, rights advocates, creatives in cooking, filmmaking, and writing, in governance, and in journalism.